 The first view

-It was as if a bolt of pure, beautiful electricity had exploded in my chest.
-I wept like a child.
+So beautiful!
+I wept.
 And I wasn’t the only one in our group blubbing.
 I stood for sometime unable to look again as if this wonderful apparation was just some fabulous trick in my mind and if I peeped it would be gone.
 But no, it was real!

-The perfect facade of the Treasury, as it is called, is 43ms high and cut out of the rock face and glowed pink and orange and is only one of EIGHT HUNDRED rock cut temples, tombs, houses, market places, amphitheatres, public and private dwellings that make up the city.
+The perfect facade of the Treasury, as it is called, is 43ms high and cut out of the rock face and glowed pink and orange and is just one of 800 rock cut temples, tombs, houses, market places, amphitheatres, public and private dwellings that make up the city.

 Many facades are crumbling and worn by water and weather and appear to be, in some wacky Dali-esque way, melting away in front of your eyes.
 And everywhere as the grain of the rock is exposed, the stone appears to be marbled in gorgeous colours.